its-tushar-bit/sonatype-firewall-extension/readme.md

 start with `enabledWhenAbsent` set to `false`.
 When it's production-ready, it would either be removed from the enum, or have its `enabledWhenAbsent` changed to `true` (to still be able to disable it).
 This would be alongside an incremental script to delete it from the `system_configuration_property` table.

+## Working on Customer Support (zendesk) Tickets ##

+Some Customer Support tickets have support.zip files that include db dumps.
+To import the db dump, see insight-brain-service/src/test/java/com/sonatype/insight/brain/support/DbImportFromSupportZip